-The second International Workshop on Interactive Extended Reality (IXR) will be held in conjunction with the ACM International Conference on Multimedia 2023 (ACM MM 2023) in Ottawa, Canada, October 29-Novemebr, 2023.
+The second International Workshop on Interactive Extended Reality (IXR) will be held in conjunction with the ACM International Conference on Multimedia 2023 (ACM MM 2023) in Ottawa, Canada, on October 29, in the morning.

 Over the years the development and optimization of multimedia systems from traditional media (static 2D imagery and 2D video) to immersive media (manipulable 3D and XR) have been tailored towards delivering better experiences in remote communication.
 This has been essential for enhancing the sensation of presence and interactivity provided by immersive media, where users are no longer passive consumers but assume active engagement and decision-making.
 The topic has attracted a lot of attention from academia as well as industry players, with several publications and patents published every year on the topic, in addition to relevant standardization effort from organizations such as ITU, JPEG and MPEG.